JDRds3/FAnalyzer/README.md

     source venv/bin/activate  # On Windows use `venv\Scripts\activate`
     pip install -r requirements.txt
    ```
-3.Add the Object Detection Model
+3. Add the Object Detection Model

     * Move or Add the Model:
     Place your object detection model file into the src/models/ directory of your project.